swatidake/Student-Admission-Form-Automation/README.md

 - Agrees to terms and conditions.
 - Submits the form and handles the alert message.

+## Java File Details

+The `StudentAdmissionForm.java` file contains the Selenium WebDriver code written in Java.
+It automates the process of filling out the admission form by interacting with the web elements on the admission form web page.

 ## Installation

 To run this project locally, follow these steps: